 A software engineer’s salary depends on the company they work for, their base location, education, job title, educational qualifications, skills, and experience level.
 We’ll look at some of these factors in detail:

-Higher seniority levels generally account for higher salaries.
+Higher seniority levels and having more years of industry experience generally account for higher salaries.
 For instance, L3 SWE-IIs at Google earn an average base salary of $130k per year whereas L8 SWEs (also known as Principal Engineers) earn $326k per year.
 Bonus or stock compensations also increase with experience levels, with L3 and L8 software engineers earning $39k and $545k in stocks respectively.

 3. Job Titles

 Software engineering is currently one of the most diverse and sought-after fields in the world.
 Given the wide range of advancement and transitioning opportunities the field offers, a software engineer can attract lucrative salaries as an Artificial Intelligence Specialist, Cloud Engineer, or even an Engineering Manager.
 These constitute some of the fastest-growing roles in the field today

 Indeed’s 2020 Best Jobs report had seven out of the top ten roles dedicated to tech.
 Here are five of the highest-paid software engineer job roles: